My Vision for Gloucester

 Nothing is more important to the future of our city than building and strengthening our economic base.
 I am committed to bringing new industries and new jobs to Gloucester—jobs that will broaden our tax base and provide real opportunities for the next generation.
 Getting the Fuller School site into productive use as a tax- and job-generating development is critical to moving forward.

-My experience on the City Council's Budget and Finance Committee has provided me with an understanding of the way the city works and how it can be made more efficient.
+My experience on the City Council's Budget and Finance Committee has provided me with an understanding of how the city works and how it can be made more efficient.
 It all begins and ends with the budget.
-For us to provide the services we need and to be the kind of city I hope for, we must ensure that every penny the city spends goes toward improving the quality of life and services for all our citizens.
+To provide the services we need and to be the kind of city I hope for, we must ensure that every penny the city spends goes toward improving the quality of life and services for all of our citizens.

 A 21st century vision. l helped to bring the Gloucester Engineering wind turbines to our city.
 The turbines stand for all to see as symbols of the new Gloucester, and they contribute hundreds of thousands of dollars annually to support city services.
 As a member of the Harbor Planning Committee, I worked with other citizens to help preserve our most precious asset, at the same time positioning the harbor to be a focus of our future growth.